golioth/developer-training/website/docs/zephyr-training/03_LED/build_blinky.md

     ```c
     ret = gpio_pin_toggle_dt(&led);
     ```

+`ret` above is the return code from the toggle function.
+Zephyr often sends return codes from functions and you can use them to determine if things went as planned.

 You don't need to know much more than that.
 The `west build -b <boardname>` command selects the proper Devicetree files.
 As discussed in the [Devicetree